-- a) Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 Interest rate benchmark reforms (Phase 2). - b) Amendments to IFRS 3 Reference to the conceptual framework. - c) Amendments to IAS 1 Classification of liabilities as current or non-current. - d) Annual improvements to IFRS Standards 2018-2020.
+- a.
+Amendments to IAS 37 Onerous Contracts Cost of fulfillment of contracts. - b.
+Amendments to IAS 16 Property, Plant and Equipment Proceeds before intended use. - c.
+Amendments to IFRS 3 Business Combinations Reference to the conceptual framework. - d.
+Amendments to IAS 1 Presentation of Financial Statements Classification of liabilities as current or non-current. - e.
+Amendments to IAS 1 Presentation of Financial Statements and IFRS practice statement 2 Disclosure of accounting policies. - f.
+Annual improvements to IFRS Standards 2018-2020.